elpassion/Showcase/content/RxFeedback-pagination/README.md

 There are 2 feedback loops defined:

-* UI feedback loop - it wires view models to the collection view and receives scroll to item events,
+* UI feedback loop - it wires sections' view models to the collection view and receives scroll to item events,
 * react feedback loop - it triggers fetching the next page when `fetchOffset` property is present for the page.

 ```swift